-Status: During calendar year 2018, and the first three quarters of 2019, the Police Department has been involved in a number of initiatives designed to further its relationship with the community.
+Status: During calendar years 2018 and 2019, the Police Department has been involved in a number of initiatives designed to further its relationship with the community.
 As part of these initiatives, the Department has hosted several community meetings involving the New American community at "Blue and You" events.
 At these events, officers meet with the New American community and discuss ways to strengthen their relationship with the Department, as well as how to better understand American law enforcement.
 In turn, Department members learn more about their culture.